 WHAT DOES THE ICBP DO?

 This program is dedicated to supplying free books and educational resources to Indigenous communities around Australia (with particular emphasis on the more populous Indigenous states of Australia, such as Queensland and New South Wales).
-One of the biggest beneficiaries of the program has been Toowoomba and Cherbourg areas in Queensland.
-These two towns alone have received more than 10,000 free books in the last two years.
+One of the biggest beneficiaries of the program has been the Toowoomba and Cherbourg areas in Queensland.
+These two towns alone have received more than 10,000 free books from the program in the last two years.

 WHAT ARE THE AIMS OF THE PROGRAM